 When they find a match, they lay those two cards together.

-Other Ideas for Beginning Sound Practice
+Additional Ideas for Beginning Sound Practice

 There are various ways you can choose to use these beginning sound cards!
 Here are a few ideas to help you and your students get plenty of use out of this free activity: